 Stir that up well, breaking up any sugar lumps as you go.

-Now you know if any of those lumps are really stubborn, its bad luck not to eat them.
+Now you know if any of those lumps are really stubborn, it’s bad luck not to eat them.

-add in your milk and melted butter
+Add in the wet ingredients: your milk and melted butter.

 Peel and dice up your apples.